-A web application firewall (or WAF) filters, monitors and blocks HTTP traffic to and from a web application.
-The difference between a WAF and a regular firewall lies in a WAF's ability to filter the content of specific web applications while regular firewalls serve as a safety gate between servers.
-By inspecting HTTP traffic, it can prevent attacks stemming from web application security flaws, such as SQL-injections, cross-site scripting (XSS), file inclusion and security misconfigurations.
+A web application firewall (WAF) is designed to filter, monitor, and block HTTP traffic to and from a web application.
+Unlike traditional firewalls, which act as a safety barrier between servers, a WAF specifically focuses on the content of individual web applications.
+By inspecting HTTP traffic, a WAF can effectively prevent attacks that exploit web application security vulnerabilities, including SQL injection, cross-site scripting (XSS), file inclusion, and security misconfigurations.

-ModSecurity, sometimes called Modsec, is an open-source web application firewall (WAF).
-Originally designed as a module for the Apache HTTP Server, it has evolved to provide an array of Hypertext Transfer Protocol request and response filtering capabilities along with other security features across a number of different platforms including Apache HTTP Server, Microsoft IIS and NGINX.
-It is a free software released under the Apache license 2.0.
+ModSecurity, often referred to as Modsec, is an open-source web application firewall (WAF) initially developed as a module for the Apache HTTP Server.
+It has since evolved to offer a comprehensive suite of Hypertext Transfer Protocol (HTTP) request and response filtering capabilities, along with various security features, across multiple platforms, including Apache HTTP Server, Microsoft IIS, and NGINX.
+ModSecurity is free software released under the Apache License 2.0.

-The platform provides a rule configuration language known as SecRules for real-time monitoring, logging and filtering of HTTP communications based on user-defined rules.
+The platform includes a rule configuration language known as SecRules, which enables real-time monitoring, logging, and filtering of HTTP communications based on user-defined rules.

-ModSecurity is most commonly deployed to provide protections against generic classes of vulnerabilities using the OWASP ModSecurity Core Rule Set (CRS).
-This is an open-source set of rules written in ModSecurity's SecRules language.
-The project is part of OWASP, the Open Web Application Security Project.
-Several other rule sets are also available.
+ModSecurity is commonly deployed to protect against a wide range of vulnerabilities using the OWASP ModSecurity Core Rule Set (CRS).
+This open-source collection of rules is written in ModSecurity's SecRules language and is part of the Open Web Application Security Project (OWASP).
+In addition to the CRS, several other rule sets are also available.

-To detect threats, the ModSecurity engine is deployed embedded within the web server or as a proxy server in front of a web application.
-This allows the engine to scan incoming and outgoing HTTP communications to the endpoint.
-Dependent on the rule configuration the engine will decide how communications should be handled which includes the capability to pass, drop, redirect, return a given status code, execute a user script and more.
+To detect threats, the ModSecurity engine can be embedded within the web server or configured as a proxy server in front of a web application.
+This setup allows the engine to scan both incoming and outgoing HTTP communications.
+Depending on the rule configuration, the engine determines how to handle these communications, with options to pass, drop, redirect, return a specific status code, execute a user script, and more.

 WAF_Haproxy overview

-Roxy-WI pre-installs OWASP-CRS rules with default settings.
-If you want to change any parameters you should edit them.
+Roxy-WI comes with OWASP-CRS rules pre-installed using default settings.
+If you need to modify any parameters, you can do so by editing them.
 All parameters are stored in the following directory: /etc/haproxy/waf/rules/

 WAF rules

-You can view the details of each rule by pressing the View button.
-Rules look the way it's shown below:
+You can view the details of each rule by clicking the View/Edit button.
+The rules will be displayed as shown below:

 WAF rule example